m3db/m3/src/dbnode/storage/bootstrap/bootstrapper/README.md

 ## Bootstrappers

+See bootstrapper specific READMEs for more details (if any).
 - `fs`: The filesystem bootstrapper, used to bootstrap as much data as possible from the local filesystem.
-- `peers`: The peers bootstrapper, used to bootstrap any remaining data from peers.
-This is used for a full node join too.
-- `commitlog`: The commit log bootstrapper, currently only used in the case that peers bootstrapping fails.
-Once the current block is being snapshotted frequently to disk it might be faster and make more sense to not actively use the peers bootstrapper and just use a combination of the filesystem bootstrapper and the minimal time range required from the commit log bootstrapper.
+- `commitlog`: The commit log bootstrapper bootstraps both data and index snapshots across all shard time ranges (up to retention).
+It bootstraps commitlogs only once (commitlog bootstrap results are cached after a single run).
   - *NOTE*: the commitlog bootstrapper is special cased in that it runs for the *entire* bootstrappable range per shard whereas other bootstrappers fill in the unfulfilled gaps as bootstrapping progresses.
+- `peers`: The peers bootstrapper bootstraps shard data for initializing shards during topology changes (when a node has received new shards).
+It also is used to bootstrap any remaining data from peers and for a full node joins.

 ## Cache policies